MichaIng/DietPi/README.md

 _Joined 2016-01-01_

-Contributions to the DietPi in general
+Contributions to the DietPi in general.

 - in-depth testing
 - bug finding and valuable feedback